adaptlearning/adapt-contrib-narrative/README.md

 ####strapline

 A strapline should be entered.
-This which is displayed when Adapt.device.screenSize is 'small' and is shown as a title above the image.
+This is displayed when Adapt.device.screenSize is 'small' and is shown as a title above the image.

 ##Limitations